 Make the most of your diaper changing time.
 I also usually sing Bible songs and the alphabet while I change diapers.
-I sing the songs created by Greater Joy Ministries that has a verse for every letter of the alphabet.
+I sing the songs created by No Greater Joy Ministries and .
+Both have a verse sung for every letter of the alphabet.
 Using the letters of the alphabet as a theme helps me to remember each of the songs.
 My babies really love singing, and my older children learn the Bible verses as they hear them sung over and over again.
+Songs for Saplings

 Use bedtime for reading time.
 Starting when my baby is around 6 months, I try to make a point of having one-on-one time with my baby.
 I love to read baby board books to them.
 My babies especially love touch and feel board books and books that show babies.
 I always read 3 books before bed, and some mornings I read 3 books just after they wake up as well.

 Now I’m going to move on to toddlers.
 I’m going to start by describing what our typical homeschool days looked like for one of my girls, "Spring," when she was a curious but cooperative toddler and then for my current toddler, "Tornado," when he was almost 2.
 At that point he was trying to get into just about anything and everything and he also h-a-t-e-d sitting still and would loudly protest any of my attempts at keeping him still.
 After I describe what our schedules look like, I’ll try to go into a bit more detail about why I do what I do.